-Deficit Fund Balances-At December 31, 2020, the Town's Capital Projects Fund reported a fund balance deficit of \$2,466,633.
-The deficit is caused by capital outlay expenditures exceeding resources available.
-This deficit will be eliminated as resources are obtained (e.g., from revenues, long-term debt issuances, and transfers in) to make the scheduled debt service principal and interest payments.
-The Town's Lighting District reported a fund deficit of \$308 at December 31, 2020.
+Deficit Fund Balances-At December 31, 2021, the Town's Capital Projects Fund reported a fund balance deficit of \$4,820,600.
+The deficit is caused by capital outlay expenditures exceeding resources available and by issued bond anticipation notes ("BANs"), which do not qualify for treatment as a long-term liability.
+This deficit will be eliminated as resources are obtained (e.g., from revenues, long-term debt issuances, and transfers in) to make the scheduled debt service principal and interest payments on the BANs.
+The Town's Lighting District reported a fund deficit of \$6,435 at December 31, 2021.
 It is expected that this deficit will be remedied through future increases in revenues.